jermp/fulgor/README.md

 	Usage: ./fulgor <tool> ...

 	Tools:
 	  build                  build a Fulgor index
 	  pseudoalign            pseudoalign reads to references
 	  stats                  print index statistics
 	  print-filenames        print all reference filenames

 	Advanced tools:
-	  partition          partition a Fulgor index and build a meta-colored Fulgor index dump-colors        write colors to an output file in text format
+	  meta                   partition a Fulgor index and build a meta-colored Fulgor index differential           partition a Fulgor index and build a differential-colored Fulgor index meta-differential      partition a meta-Fulgor index and build a meta-differential-colored Fulgor index dump                   write colors to an output file in text format

 For large-scale indexing, it could be necessary to increase the number of file descriptors that can be opened simultaneously: